rvandewater/YAIB-cohorts/Python/README.md

 ```
 ### Step 0: Environment and Prerequisites
+Make sure the data source directly is properly specified in .Rprofile.

 An `renv` lock file was created to install all necessary package dependencies.
 To recreate the environment, start a Terminal and run: